Horbenkodev/hugo-blog/content/posts/is-design-thinking-the-new-liberal-arts/index.md

 In its most basic description, design thinking is a decision-making method that seeks to understand the user, challenge assumptions, and redefine different issues in the effort to think of alternative solutions that might not be easily visible with our initial level of reasoning.

-## What a cute definition it was, wasn't it?
+### What a cute definition it was, wasn't it?
 Now let's see a practical example.

 Take a look at the <a href="https://www.fastcompany.com/3060197/how-two-industrial-design-titans-are-helping-brands-simplify-tech" target="_blank">Smart Brush</a> developed by Braun and Oral B. When attempting to design a smart toothbrush, the designers faced an interesting requirement by the target audience: they wanted the brush to play music and track their brushing performance.
 Before that point, the main issues that toothbrush designers faced were the replacement head and charging options.
 Now, they had to redefine the whole concept and offer an alternative solution that hasn't been seen before.
 And that's exactly what they did.

-## So how do we relate design thinking with liberal arts?
-There is some level of analogy, alright!
+### So how do we relate design thinking with liberal arts?
+There is some level of analogy

 <a href="https://www.topuniversities.com/blog/what-liberal-arts-education" target="_blank">Liberal arts education</a> encompasses classical subjects or skills that have been considered to be essential for a free person (hence the term liberal) since ancient times.
 Today, liberal arts encompass literature, social and physical sciences, mathematics, and philosophy.
 No matter what type of education you choose, you'll eventually encounter these disciplines, since they are considered to be essential for a person's common knowledge.